nicklockwood/ShapeScript/docs/src/lights.md

 This rotates the light by 90 degrees (`0.5 * 180`) around the vertical (Y) axis.

 ![Directional light shining from the left](../images/left-light.png)

-**Note:** unlike ambient light, adding a directional light to the scene disables/replaces the default lighting.

 Lights are also affected by [relative transforms](transforms.md#relative-transforms), so the following would be equivalent to the above: